bradwhitcomb/quote_app/README.md

 # quote_app
-Tool to generate quotes for a print shop
+Tkinter Tool to generate quotes for a print shop